grajat341/AQITracker/README.md

 - Environment variable `VITE_API_BASE_URL` can be defined when building the frontend to point to a deployed API instance.
 In local development the Vite dev server proxies `/api` routes automatically.
-- The backend depends on the public [OpenAQ API](https://docs.openaq.org/).
+- The backend depends on the public [OpenAQ API](https://docs.openaq.org/) (Version 3).
 Ensure outbound HTTPS access is allowed in your hosting environment.
-If the API is unreachable, AQITracker returns curated fallback insights so the user interface remains functional.
+If OpenAQ requires an API key for your usage tier, expose it to the backend as `OPENAQ_API_KEY`.
+When the service is unreachable or returns no data, AQITracker falls back to curated placeholder insights so the user interface remains functional.
 - Both backend and frontend are framework-agnostic and can be containerised.
 For example, deploy FastAPI via Uvicorn/Gunicorn and serve the `frontend/dist` folder via any static host (e.g., Netlify, Cloudflare Pages, or an Nginx container).